qbki/plane/README.md

-# Plane Engine
+# Plane Game Engine

 ## About

-Plane Engine or just plane is a game engine that's main goal is to create a constructor of top-down shooters.
+Plane Game Engine or just plane is a game engine that's main goal is to create a constructor of top-down shooters.

 High level pipeline: